top of page

 For 14 days I sang and I kept sharing the message of the hymn.
 On my last day of recording, another interruption came … a phone call I will never forget from a pair of friends.

 Ken Tada called to ask me to go fly fishing with him.
 I told him I couldn’t make it that year, and then I asked if he’d pass along a message from Barbara to his wife, Joni Eareckson Tada.
-(Most know Joni, a committed Christ follower and I’m told the longest surviving quadriplegic in America.
-As a teenager she dove into water that was only four feet deep and severed her spinal cord, leaving her to live the next 50+ years in a wheelchair.
+Joni is a committed Christ follower who severed her spinal cord as a teenager, leaving her to live the next 50+ years in a wheelchair.
 Joni and Ken became friends with Barbara and me when they were guests on FamilyLife Today.
-Both are an incredible inspiration to millions.)
+Both are an incredible inspiration to us, and to millions globally.

-What happened next is so typical of Joni … she asked about me, saying, “What is it like to be ending as host of the radio show?”
+What happened next is so typical of Joni.
+She asked about me, saying, “What is it like to be ending as host of the radio show?”
 I shared with her the story of how God had intercepted me and gave me a song to sing.
-Now, you’d have to know Joni because she has an angelic voice and loves singing the great hymns … so I pulled out my hymnal and shared the first stanza of “Count Your Many Blessings.”
+Now, you’d have to know Joni because she has an angelic voice and loves singing the great hymns … so I pulled out my hymnal and shared the first stanza of “Count Your Blessings.”
 Joni became very quiet, then said, “I must find that song and memorize it.”

 I continued reading the second and third stanzas of the song.
 Then Ken said, “This is the reason I called you … not for the fishing trip, but for you to give Joni this song right now!”

 And with that I told Joni, “The last stanza of the song is going to be very powerful to you because of all you’ve been through in your life … may I share it?”
-Of course, they both said.
+Of course, she said yes.

 So, amid the conflict, whether great or small,